Skip to contents

 y_t

 Character string.
 Optional column name of follow-up time for time-to-event analyses.
 Ideally this is in years, as crude incidence rates (per 1,000 person-years) are also returned.
-If not provided then treats y as a binary outcome and estimates RR-based AFE/PAF. default=NULL (character)
+If not provided then treats y as a binary outcome and estimates AFE/PAF. default=NULL (character)

 z